NOVEL-IN-PROGRESS

 "How you gonna get there?"
 Severine asked.
 "If, like you say, the old lady don't pay you but scraps off her table."

-Jane chuckled and opened the burlap bag she was carrying for Severine to see.
+Jane chuckled when she opened the burlap bag she was carrying for Severine to see.
 In there was a small smoked ham, a block of Roquefort cheese that Severine could smell, and some apples.
 Other things were wrapped in tissue.
 Jane handed one to Severine and winked.
 Severine unwrapped a tiny bar of fancy soap.

 "Where you go to sell these things?"